nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 Example Requirements:
 * Two or more human worlds
-* Identified arp routes between the worlds
+* Identified warp routes between the worlds
 * Compacts of trade negotiated with leaders upon each world
 * A modest organisation of factors and negotiators upon each world
 * A small organisation of brokers and scribes